ChurchApps/ChurchAppsSupport/b1/admin/sermons.md

 ---
 layout: page
 app: b1
-section: Streaming
+section: Admin
-title: Managing Sermons
+title: Stream - Sermons
 ---

 # How to Add a Sermon